 Additionally, the Chilean Public Defense Office is developing strategies to improve the criminal justice system and avoid unfair deprivation of liberty.
 Other countries are beginning to recognize the problem of innocent people in prisons and consolidate innocence projects as well.
 For example, in Colombia, a university has undertaken a project to identify cases of unfair imprisonment, and has found that mis-identification of the suspect due to impersonation is the most common reason for false imprisonment.
 Other countries in the world are also beginning to recognize this problem and develop innocence projects as a way to address it.

 Depriving an innocent person of liberty is a serious miscarriage of justice.
 In addition to violating the human rights of those who are detained, and negatively impacting their lives and the lives of their families, it threatens the legitimacy of the criminal justice system.
 Although Latin American countries are far from recognizing the true dimensions of the problem, evidence suggests that it is quite serious.
 But there is hope that some countries of the region may begin to take steps to analyze and resolve the problem, such as Chile has in the creation of an innocence project.
 Hopefully such projects will not only free innocent people that have been imprisoned, but also understand and prevent this serious lack of justice.

-*Researcher at the Center for the Study of Law, Justice, and Society.
+*Researcher at the Center for the Study of Law, Justice and Society (Dejusticia).